Construction Continues On New Armonk Campus

 Construction is progressing on our new Armonk campus, with the building of the Theological Center and Chapel and the renovation of four existing buildings.
 It is clear we will need these larger facilities (about twice the size of our current New Rochelle campus in square footage) to house the expanded student body and new programs.

-Good news ~ we have added one day to each summer conference.
 Space is limited to only 25 participants.
-Registration can be completed online or by downloading an application and mailing it to us.
+Registration can be completed online.
 Click here to view the brochure.
 Your space is not confirmed until you receive a letter of acceptance from our office.

 High School Summer Conference A: July 14-23